The Demonization of Gun Owners

 Consider the above.
-Many of us can think of friends, spouses, or significant others who would be delighted – indeed staggered – by such a generous gift.
-However, it’s not difficult to think of others that would be offended, outraged, or even sickened by it.
-With the effortless uniformity of thought and action characteristic of North Korean mass games or a typical sociology class, progressives are rejoicing that they have found a white shooter in Newton, Conn. so they can try to disarm the American people.
+Many of us can think of friends, spouses, or significant others who would be delighted—indeed staggered—by such a generous gift.
+However, it’s not difficult to think of others who would be offended, outraged, or even sickened by it.
+With the effortless uniformity of thought and action characteristic of North Korean mass games or a typical sociology class, progressives are rejoicing that they have found a white shooter in Newton, Connecticut, so they can try to disarm the American people.
 Accompanying the political posturing and concern trolling by the likes of sinister clown Joe Biden is a hate campaign against gun owners as inherently dangerous, unstable, and even unpatriotic.

 Whites who don’t favor the active genocide of their own race are used to being demonized as “racists.”
 Progressives exposed to something as uncontroversial as racial differences in intelligence simply reply with moral outrage and priggish posturing (“I have to take a shower,” and so forth).
 Inanimate objects are now creating the same kind of reaction.
 Like Victorian hysterics, progressives now blanche, swoon, and vapor at the very thought of people owning guns they don’t “need.”